- 39,285 people provided with advice and guidance in 2020 (up 29% on 2019)

 Despite understandably lower enquiry levels in the first half of the year due to the pandemic, The Property Ombudsman’s (TPO) 2020 annual report reveals a significant uplift in the last two quarters as everyone seemingly settled into a ‘new normal’.

-Even though the sector experienced variability throughout 2020, enquiries increased year-on-year with a record 39,285 reported, up 29% on 2019.
-TPO’s self-service portal played a significant role receiving 17,359 enquiries alone, nearly half of all initial contact to TPO.
+Even though the sector experienced variability throughout 2020, TPO helped a record 39,285 people through its various enquiry and advice channels, up 29% on 2019.
+TPO’s self-service portal played a significant role helping 17,359 people alone, nearly half of all initial contact to TPO.

-Over 34,000 enquiries were resolved at first contact through effective advice, guidance and signposting, and 5,122 enquiries were accepted as complaints by TPO.
-Whilst this was a rise of only 0.3%, as the bulk of enquiries were in the latter part of the year, this meant an even busier start to 2021.
+Over 34,000 people received assistance through effective advice, guidance and signposting, with a further 5,122 people requiring TPO’s specialist help through its ombudsman service to resolve their complaints.
+Whilst this was a rise of only 0.3% on cases accepted for resolution, as the bulk of enquiries were in the latter part of the year, this meant an even busier start to 2021.

 The number of cases resolved by TPO grew by 12%, reflecting an increase in complex casework (4,181 cases).
 Of these, 2,907 cases were supported by the Ombudsman and 2,473 financial awards were made totalling £1.9 million, down 13% on 2019.